- Stage

 Need assistance with international research activities or collaborations?

-The Duke Global site is a good starting point for accessing policies and procedures to support international research.
-For sponsored projects with international components, the International RACI team is also available for questions or consultations.
+- The Duke Global site is a good starting point for accessing policies and procedures to support international research.

-Depending on the complexities and considerations of the research project, Duke central offices may need to be engaged to ensure the project complies with institutional, federal, and local regulations.
+- Depending on the complexities and considerations of the research project, Duke central offices may need to be engaged to ensure the project complies with institutional, federal, and local regulations.
 Use the tool below to determine the best route for obtaining central-level support.

-- Access the Duke restricted regions list for the most up-to-date list of countries with restrictions or sanctions
+Access the Duke restricted regions list for the most up-to-date list of countries with restrictions or sanctions.

-- Duke-supported international travel must be registered in the travel registry.
+Duke-supported international travel must be registered in the travel registry.
 If trips are booked in Concur, they will automatically feed into the registry.

 What is the best support path for the project?